alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 <div style="text-align: justify">
    <ul>
-	<li>Therefore, conclusions based on the renormalization group arguments concerning the behavior of the theory summed to all orders are dangerous and must be viewed with due caution. <br> So is it with all conclusions from local relativistic field theories.</li>
+	<li>''Therefore, conclusions based on the renormalization group arguments concerning the behavior of the theory summed to all orders are dangerous and must be viewed with due caution. <br> So is it with all conclusions from local relativistic field theories.''</li>
 	<p>James D. Bjorken and Sidney D. Drell, in <em>Relativistic Quantum Fields</em> (McGraw-Hill, New York, 1965).</p>
 	<li>''Because you may be smart, but I've been smart longer.''</li>
 	<p>Dr. Hyde, in John Green's <em>Looking for Alaska</em> (Penguin Books, New York, 2005).</p>